 by Andrew Silow-Carroll Is it day school or nothing?
 Earlier this year, at a day school conference in New Jersey, one of its organizers suggested as much.
 “There is no alternative to day school,” he said.
 “There’s day school and there’s not day school.
 Day school is the … [Read more...] about Day Schools or Nothing?

 by Renee Rubin Ross, PhD It is a cliché in education, and in Jewish education as well, that we’d like to get parents more involved.
-We’d like to see more parents volunteering for our schools, more parents fundraising for our schools, more parents standing behind, and with, … [Read more...] about Parent Involvement or Parent Investment?
+We’d like to see more parents volunteering for our schools, more parents fundraising for our schools, more parents standing behind, and with, the … [Read more...] about Parent Involvement or Parent Investment?

 by Pat Bidol Padva Among all forms of Jewish education, early childhood education may provide the best opportunity for strengthening the viability of North American Jewry.
 Families of young Jewish children are in transition, looking for connection and open to new life paths. … [Read more...] about Jewish Education Begins With Early Childhood